-DHCS regularly monitored its DTI inbox and listserv during DY16-Q2.
-In this quarter, there were fifty-three (53) inquiries in the DTI inbox.
+DHCS regularly monitored its DTI inbox and listserv during DY16-Q3.
+In this quarter, there were one hundred ten (110) inquiries in the DTI inbox.
 Most inquiries during this reporting period included, but were not limited to, the following categories: DTI program extension, county expansion, encounter data submission, opt-in form submissions, payment status and calculations, check reissuances resource documents, procedure codes, and Domain 2 billing and opt-in questions.
+There was an increase in Domain 1 inquiries regarding payments released in this quarter.